 Vault fully supports classic Hangouts chats that take place after April 8, 2015.
 You can retain, hold, search, and export chats that occur within classic Hangouts with history turned on.

 - only on-the-record chats can be searched, exported, and placed on hold

 There is no impact to Vault when when this happens.
-However, a user who has exceeded the storage limit can no longer send or receive any new mail and may experience general account degradation.
+However, a user who has exceeded the storage limit can no longer send or receive new email messages and may experience general account degradation.